Premiere (TV channel)

-Premiere (also known as PREM1ERE on air) was the first subscription movie channel launched on 1 September 1984, which broadcasts to Europe via satellite alongside the other services of that time including Sky Channel, Music Box and The Children's Channel.
+Premiere (also known as PREM1ERE on air) was launched on 1 September 1984 as the first subscription movie channel that broadcast to Europe via satellite alongside the other services of that time including Sky Channel, Music Box and The Children's Channel.

 History

 The Entertainment Network

-The Entertainment Network – also known as TEN and The Movie Channel – launched on 29 March 1984 by Czechoslovak-born British media proprietor Robert Maxwell, it was jointly owned by UIP Pay TV Group (MGM/UA, Paramount and MCA/Universal), Visionhire, Plessey and The Rank Organisation, which also developed in-house by Rediffusion Cablevision.
+The Entertainment Network – also known as TEN and The Movie Channel – launched in the UK on 29 March 1984 by Czechoslovak-born British media proprietor Robert Maxwell.
+It was jointly owned by UIP Pay TV Group (MGM/UA, Paramount and MCA/Universal), Visionhire, Plessey and The Rank Organisation.
+It was developed in-house by Rediffusion Cablevision and was available exclusively as part of their fledgling cable service.

-The station went bust on 1 June 1985, but was later relaunched as Mirrorvision in the following day.
+The station went bust in June 1985, ending its transmission at midnight on Tuesday, 4 June 1985.
+It was re-launched the following afternoon, once again by Robert Maxwell, under the moniker MirrorVision.

-Mirrorvision
+MirrorVision

-Mirrorvision was a film channel from the stable of the Daily Mirror launched on 2 June 1985, whether Mirrorvision and Premiere were merged but continue to be called from the same name on 1 April 1986.
+MirrorVision was a film channel from the stable of the Daily Mirror launched on Wednesday, 5 June 1985.
+It lasted less than ten months before merging with Premiere on 1 April 1986.

 Star Channel

-Star Channel was started by British Telecom in August 1986 as an alternative film service which broadcasts between 6.30pm and 2.00am, it has been distributed to several cable operators on videotape form rather than by satellite.
+Star Channel was started by British Telecom in August 1986 as an alternative film service which broadcast between 6.30pm and 2.00am.
+It was distributed to several cable operators on videotape form rather than by satellite.

 Discussions on a merger between the film services were begun and concluded with Premiere, Star Channel and Home Video Channel all now being programmed within a reconstructed partnership but the channel continued as a separate service for the time being.

 In July 1987, the expected closure of Star Channel took place following its merger with Premiere, thereby reducing the remaining film services to include Bravo and Home Video Channel.